-Please cite as: Lathe, T., Strickland-Davis, S., & Bouton, D. (2017, September).
+Lathe, T., Strickland-Davis, S., & Bouton, D. (2017, September).
 From the first day of the first class, to the last day of the last class: Ensuring a pathway of critical core skill attainment for community college students.
-(Assessment in Practice).
 Urbana, IL: University of Illinois and Indiana University, National Institute for Learning Outcomes Assessment (NILOA).